 When COAP wanted to expand its services, PNC, Pittsburgh Urban Initiatives, and a variety of philanthropic partners helped finance the adaptive re-use and historic renovation of the four-story former Masonic Temple into Alphabet City, a mixed-use property which now serves as COAP’s headquarters.
 Alphabet City also included flexible performance space, offices, a book store, a restaurant, and eight residential units, six of which are now available to the public for rent and two of which were used by COAP for its programming.

 Located in the Garden Theater Block in Pittsburgh’s North Side, the building has been vacant since the mid-1990s, and the project is a key part of a City -led neighborhood revitalization plan.

 “City of Asylum is already a wonderful North Side institution, and I am thrilled at this next step in their evolution.
 This project is now key to the continued rebirth of the Federal North corridor, which is one of the key entryways not only to the North Side but the city as a whole,” said Mayor William Peduto.

 Local foundations have made $3.7 million in grants to the project; Pittsburgh Urban Initiatives, together with PNC, contributed New Markets Tax Credit allocations of $8 million; and the balance is a blend of federal and state historic tax credits, state grants, Community Infrastructure and Tourism Fund, a facade grant, a grant from the Allegheny Regional Asset District, and a loan from The Reinvestment Fund.
 PNC was also the investor in the New Markets and historic tax credits.

-The $10 million project is expected to create 12 construction jobs and 20 permanent jobs, 13 of which are expected to be accessible to low-income persons.
+The $10 million project created 12 construction jobs and 20 permanent jobs, 13 of which are expected to be accessible to low-income persons.